Freon is a hazardous gas that limits oxygen supply to the lungs and cells in the body.

 Other Hazardous Liquids in Dehumidifiers

-Other than Freon, some dehumidifiers use liquids such as ethylene glycol and propylene glycol to enhance efficiency.
+Besides coolant, some dehumidifiers use liquids such as ethylene glycol and propylene glycol to enhance efficiency.

 These two substances are environmentally friendly and don’t damage the Ozone layer.
 However, they’re poisonous if ingested and can cause skin irritation.

-While these liquids are not as dangerous as Freon, you should still take precautions not to touch or ingest them.
+While these liquids are not as dangerous as refrigerants, you should still take precautions not to touch or ingest them.
 In case of skin contact, wash the area with plenty of soap and water.

 Types of Dehumidifiers